jckantor/ND-Pyomo-Cookbook/CRC.md

 #### Bonmin

+**Warning**: Bonmin has been compiled using the HSL linear algebra routines.
+All users that have access to Ipopt with HSL also have access to Bonmin.

-The Bonmin solver executable should now be callable from Pyomo:
+After you submit your HSL license approval email to CRCsupport@nd.edu, the Bonmin solver executable will be callable from Pyomo:

 ```python
 solver=SolverFactory('bonmin')